 1. Lump Sum Payment

 A lump sum payment is a one-time payment made to the surviving family members.
 This option provides immediate access to the settlement amount, which can be used to pay off debts, medical bills, and other expenses.
+This is the most common payout method in wrongful death cases because it gives families immediate access to funds for urgent costs such as funeral expenses, final medical bills, and household needs.

 2. Structured Settlement

 A structured settlement is a payment plan in which the settlement amount is paid out over a specified period.
 The payments can be made annually, bi-annually, or monthly, depending on the agreement between the parties.
 This option provides a steady stream of income to the surviving family members and can also offer tax benefits.
+A structured settlement can help provide long-term financial stability for a spouse, child, or dependent, but it is usually less flexible than a lump-sum payment once the terms are finalized.

 What Damages Are Available After a Wrongful Death?